The British School – Al Khubairat: History

 Whilst phase 1 was under construction, the board proceeded with the construction of phase 2, a three-storey building for the primary school.
 Construction commenced in April 2001 and the Jubilee Building (years 3–6) was formally opened by Sheikh Nayhan Bin Mubarak Al Nahyan in April 2002.

 As the construction of phase 2 was drawing to a close, the new secondary school was proving to be a success with full classes progressing into years 7, 8 and 9.
 It became apparent that many families in Abu Dhabi wished to see their children continue their education at the British School into the sixth form so they could sit their A Levels in Abu Dhabi.
 The first A Level students completed their studies in June 2005.

 A third phase of development was started in October 2002.
 The building includes a theatre, auditorium, library, sixth form accommodation, an additional gymnasium, drama studio, music centre and a range of academic and administrative facilities.
 The building was opened in September 2005.
 The school now holds approximately 1,800 students.

 In 2012, the school opened phase IV of its development.
 The Ruby Building is a new primary block for the youngest children, from nursery to year 2, as well as being home to several facilities such as: Junior School library, the instrumental department, two indoor pools, Junior School sports halls, a drama/dance studio, the Science garden, the food technology room and the Junior School Science laboratory, in addition to classroom facilities.

+In February 2022, construction began on a new Science and Innovation Centre, located on the Secondary grounds of the campus.
+This building included new and improved classrooms, facilities and labs.
+Construction on the building finished in January 2023 with the new block opening during the next month, due to compliance approvals.
+A month later, there was development in the secondary gymnasium which saw the introduction of a new fitness suite, better facilities, such as retractable cricket nets and basketball hooping facilities.